cagov/aae-dsa-water/README.md

 * **Code** - The Jupyter notebook titled `water.ipynb` includes all code to generate the machine learning model.
 * **Environment Files** - The environment files include all the Python packages necessary to run the code.
 To reproduce the original environment exactly, use the OSX-specific environment file called `environment.yml`.
 To use a platform-agnostic environment file, use `environment_cross_compatible.yml`.
 * **Forecast** - The file `Forecast_2023.csv` includes all the CWS forecasted to experience some form of drought impact.
+* **Docs** - This folder contains two documents.
+One, called `Data_Quality.md`, lists all the data sources that went into the machine learning model, describe any data have quality and integrity issues with each source, and provides solutions to address these issues.
+The second document, called `Future_Research_Ideas.md`, lists all the research ideas, including algorithms and tools, that might be useful to explore in the future.

 ## Running the Model
 The following steps describe exactly how to use the data, code, and envrionment file together to build and run the model using [Jupyter Lab](https://jupyter.org/install).
 This will generate a .csv file of drought-impacted CWSs ranked by probability (see the column  `Expected`).